South Dakota State Flower: American Pasqueflower

 Symbolism and Meaning

 The American Pasqueflower is often associated with resilience and renewal on the northern plains.
 The flower has been linked to courage and determination due to its ability to bloom in harsh early spring conditions.
-Its fuzzy buds pushing through snow frequently represent hope and perseverance while carrying connotations of South Dakota's pioneer spirit and the strength needed to thrive in the challenging prairie environment.
+Its fuzzy buds pushing through snow frequently represent hope and perseverance while carrying connotations of South Dakota's pioneer spirit and the strength needed to thrive in the challenging prairie environment, including regions covered in States That Border South Dakota.